Winter tyres and snow socks

 When should I fit winter tyres?

-In the European countries where the use of winter tyres is mandatory, most people have them fitted in around October and then replaced with summer tyres around March, when the worst of the cold weather has passed.
+In the European countries where the use of winter tyres is mandatory, most people have them fitted in October and then replaced with summer tyres around March, when the worst of the cold weather has passed.

 What alternatives are there to winter tyres if it turns cold?